minime-rust/far-powerhouse/FAR Buyable Events/README.md

   "EventBuyableWith": "supply.signal",   // The item shortname (e.g., "supply.signal", "scrap") required to buy an event.
 Quantity is always 1.
   "PatrolSpawnDistance": 1000.0,         // The distance (in meters) from the player where the Patrol Helicopter will initially spawn.
   "PatrolSpawnHeight": 120.0,            // The height (in meters) above the terrain where the Patrol Helicopter will initially spawn.
+  "HeliCrateLockMinutes": 10,            // The amount of time the loot is reserved to the "winning" player and team, then released to everyone
-  "ServerRestartsDaily": false,          // Set to true if your server restarts daily.
+  "DataCleanupMinutes": 30,              // Clean up internal data after configured minutes to avoid unnecessary memory usage "ServerRestartsDaily": false,          // Set to true if your server restarts daily.
 This helps with wipe schedule calculations.
   "TimeZoneId": "Europe/London",         // Your server's time zone ID (e.g., "America/New_York", "Asia/Tokyo").
 Used for accurate wipe calculations.
   "WipeDayOfWeek": 4,                    // The day of the week your server typically wipes (0=Sunday, 1=Monday...
 6=Saturday).